 Opposition parties led by the economically liberal Civic Platform, which was in power from 2007 to late 2015, claim that Law and Justice has eroded democracy and the independence of Polish courts.
 The governing right-wingers deny such charges but their contested, sweeping changes to Poland’s justice system have seen Warsaw repeatedly clash with Brussels.

-The Law and Justice (PiS) party won 43.6 percent of the vote, according to the survey by pollster Ipsos, a result that would give it 239 seats in the 460-seat lower house.
+Law and Justice won 43.6 percent of the vote on Sunday, according to a survey by pollster Ipsos.
+Such a score would give it 239 seats in the 460-seat lower house.

-State broadcaster TVP reported that was the best Polish parliamentary election result by any party in the last 30 years.
+State broadcaster TVP reported that the result was the best in a Polish parliamentary election by any party in the last 30 years.